Proteusiq/DanishSentiments/README.md

 ## Structure
 - Data Gathering, Exploration and Cleaning([EDA_Sentiment.ipynb](./notebooks/EDA_Sentiment.ipynb))
-- Finding simple Logit model that is fast and retrainable
+- Finding simple logit model that is fast and re-trainable
 - Serve the model to the outside world via Flask app and api
 - Build database to store users input for model retraining.